 9. Stand up and speak up.

 The art of delegating enables you to expand the number of tasks you can complete in a day and allows others to learn and experience ownership in a project.
 The best leaders, entrepreneurs, and achievers surround themselves with competent people to whom they can assign projects and tasks.
 After all, the business owner should never be wearing every hat in the company.
 Stretching yourself too thin will lead to burnout and the dissolution of your dream.
-It would be best if you cultivated a leadership style that inspires every team member to do their best and for everyone to be on board for the betterment of the entire company—plan for your next day.
+It would be best if you cultivated a leadership style that inspires every team member, promotes the habits of leadership, and encourages others to do their best to ensure the betterment of the entire company—plan for your next day.
 Don’t just wing it.
 That will lead to frustration.
 Practice these three key ingredients to effective delegation: Firstly, make sure your instructions and desired results are clear.
 Secondly, give the person to whom you delegate the freedom and authority to complete the task.
 Lastly, make sure you don’t get the same project delegated back to you through your attitude of: “it’s easier to do it myself?”
 Keep in mind that alone you are one person and that your entire team’s collaboration is your company’s true strength.
 Team building workshops are an excellent opportunity to strengthen this area of your business.

 These are just a few ways to strengthen your leadership.
 Being a leader is a choice.
 Choose to practice a few of these habits for success to enhance your leadership.

 Now that you have these 8 habits of leadership, you can begin your journey of becoming a more effective leader!